-The Sony Alpha A6000 and the Sony Alpha A7 are two enthusiast cameras that were revealed to the public, respectively, in February 2014 and October 2013.
+The Sony Alpha A6000 and the Sony Alpha A7 are two digital cameras that were revealed to the public, respectively, in February 2014 and October 2013.
 Both the A6000 and the A7 are mirrorless interchangeable lens cameras that are based on an APS-C (A6000) and a full frame (A7) sensor.
 Both cameras offer a resolution of 24 megapixels.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |24 MP, APS-C Sensor||24 MP, Full Frame Sensor|